Comment s’habiller pour le touring?

 Layering for Ski Touring

 You’ve bought your very first touring setup this season.
-You’re beyond ready for a winter of adventures, cardio and body temperature management in cold or even downright frigid weather.
+You’re beyond ready for a winter of adventures, cardio, and body temperature management in cold or even downright frigid weather.

-For touring, you should go with a multi-layer system.
+For touring, you should go with a layering system.
 Creating an effective system by putting on a base layer, mid layers and shells is the key to successfully enjoying the sport.
 On the other hand, poor layer management can quickly turn touring into a rather unpleasant experience.

-Layering clothing with specific technical characteristics makes for better body temperature management for both the lower and upper body.
+Layering clothing with specific technical characteristics makes for better body temperature and moisture management for both the lower and upper body.
 Dressing in layers lets you adapt your clothing to the weather conditions and your effort level.
 Adding or removing layers is a smart way to deal with how these two parameters vary throughout the day.
 That’s the beauty of dressing in layers.

 Best Ski Touring Base Layer

-Discover Base Layers
+Explore Base Layers

 Ideally, a base layer for touring is made of synthetic fibres.
 Skinning uphill is a high-intensity activity, and synthetic base layers quickly wick moisture and keep you dry.
 They’re also lightweight and comfortable.